equivalentideas/home/_posts/2014-02-17-approaching-principles-for-independent-archives.markdown

 ## Why Principles?

 Principles are a tool that you put your ideas into so that you don’t have to reconsider all the angles from scratch every time you want to make a decision.
-They say *how* a project will persue its mission, articulating a shared vision for work.
+They say *how* a project will pursue its mission, articulating a shared vision for work.

-I'm advocating for lots of small projects with divergent approaches, so why suggested common prinicples?
+I'm advocating for lots of small projects with divergent approaches, so why suggested common principles?
 What I'm really trying to do is get people to share their ideas and experiences in a useful form that can be quickly adapted to other projects.
 Each projects should have their own distinct principles, and they should be made available on a `/principles` page.

 Because principles are modular by nature, you can consider your own project’s position and then drawn on the knowledge of people who’ve been there before.
 Reuse and plug together a your own personal set of guidelines.
 [Jeremy Keith’s](http://adactio.com/ 'Jeremy Keith's website) [collection of principles](http://principles.adactio.com 'Design Principles collection') is a great resource.